School Science Lessons

 Kaolinite, commonly potassium alum, is a combination of potassium and aluminium sulfates, Al2(SO4)3.K2(SO4).24H2O, KAl(SO4)2.11H2O.

-It is a weathering product of feldspars, known as white clay, pipe clay, ball clay, Cornish clay and China clay, kaolin, (also dickite and nacrite minerals), is used in the manufacture of fine porcelain that is almost pure kaolin.
+It is a weathering product of feldspars, known as white clay, pipe clay, ball clay, Cornish clay and China clay, kaolin, (also dickite and nacrite minerals)

 The cheaper grades are made with the addition of feldspar.